The day we won our 11th premiership on a wet Wednesday afternoon

 Date 10 October 1894 Win by 1 goal

-Best: Bertram, Holbrook, J Daly, Darling, Cullen, Carroll, Hantke, Fitzpatrick, Polglase, Stuart, Thompson, Atkins
+Best: Bertram, Holbrook, J Daly, Darling, Cullen, Carroll, Hantke, Fitzpatrick, Polglase, Stuart, Thomson, Atkins

 Goalkickers : A Daly 2 Holbrook 1 Stuart 1